teamdeeson/codex/docs/handbook/roles-at-deeson.md

 * Testing the output of their own work prior to client acceptance
 * Agreeing and adhering to technical constraints
 * Adhering to Deeson’s technical implementation standards and best practice
-* Participating in any quality assurance work required to ensure the delivered products are truly fit for purpose
+* Participating in any quality assurance work required to ensure the delivered products are truly fit for purpose:
     * Reviewing pull requests
     * Manual testing
     * Writing suitable automated test coverage
-* Identifying, recording and interpreting the detail of any of
+* Identifying, recording and interpreting the detail of any of:
     * Changes to the detailed requirements
     * Changes to the interpretation of requirements which result in re-work within the solution
     * Information likely to impact on the ongoing evolution of the solution